AskNadia: My Husband Wants Me to Ignore My Diabetes When on Vacation

 Kudos to you for managing your diabetes with diet and exercise before and after your vacation.
-Your decision not to take medication for diabetes and commit to a lifestyle change is impressive.
-It appears that you are so good at it, that your husband knows what a great job you are doing and cheating on vacation has him believing, it will have minimal impact on your health.
+Your decision to take medication for diabetes and commit to a lifestyle change is impressive.
+It appears that you are so good at it, your husband knows what a great job you are doing.
+Cheating on vacation has him believing it will have minimal impact on your health.

-Maybe you can teach your husband more about how badly you feel when you deviate from your healthy diet and exercise.
-I also would ask him questions about what it is; he believes you are missing out on when you do not indulge.
+Teach your husband more about how badly you feel when you deviate from your healthy diet and exercise.
+I would also ask him questions about what it is; he believes you are missing out when you do not indulge.
 Does it change his experience?
 His feelings?
 Is indulging really about the food or the bonding your husband craves to feel?
 Does eating and drinking the same things make your husband feel closer to you?
 My question to you is, what experience are you accommodating when pressured to please him?

-Understanding the experience he wants to gain, will assist you in finding alternative ways to achieve the intimacy he is seeking without risking your health.
+Understanding the experience he wants to gain will help you find alternative ways to achieve the intimacy he is seeking without risking your health.

-Most of the AskNadia emails I get come from concerned family members who feel the type 1 or type 2 person they are living with, is not following healthy guidelines.
+Most of the AskNadia emails I get come from concerned family members who feel the type 1 or type 2 person they live with is not following healthy guidelines.
 You are an inspiration to us all.
-Keep up the good work on your journey to good health!
+Keep up the excellent work on your journey in maintaing good health!

 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.

 AskNadia and receive her unique perspective on your question.